Attributes Guided Feature Learning for Vehicle Re-identification: Introduction

-Meanwhile, as we observed, most of the vehicle images under a certain camera are almost in the same viewpoint due to the rigid motion of vehicles as shown in Fig.~\ref{fig::demo}, and thus the number of vehicle images with different views is very limited which brings a big challenge to train deep networks.
-To handle this issue, we design a view-specified generative adversarial network (VS-GAN) to generate the multi-view vehicle images.
 It is worth noting that we jointly learn deep features, camera views, vehicle types and colors in an end-to-end framework.
 At last, we annotate the view labels in the benchmark datasets for network training, which can be directly used for other datasets with only ID labels.
+Comprehensive evaluations on two benchmark datasets, i.e., VeRi-776 and VehicleID, demonstrate the promising performance of the proposed method which yields to a new state-of-the-art for vehicle Re-ID.

-To our best knowledge, it is the first work to collaboratively learn the deep features guided by three attributes simultaneously for vehicle Re-ID.
-In summary, this paper makes the following contributions to vehicle Re-ID and related applications:

-\begin{itemize} \item It proposes a unified attributes guided deep learning framework that jointly learns Deep Feature representations, Camera Views, vehicle Types and Colors (DF-CVTC) for vehicle Re-ID.
-These components are collaborative to each other, and thus boost the discrimination ability of the learnt representations.
+In summary, this paper makes the following contributions to vehicle Re-ID and related applications: \begin{itemize} \item It proposes a unified attributes guided deep learning framework that jointly learns Deep Feature representations, Camera Views, vehicle Types and Colors (DF-CVTC) for vehicle Re-ID.
+These components are collaborative to each other, and thus boost the performance of vehicle Re-ID significantly.

-\item To enhance the diversity of view data, it develops an vehicle generation model, i.e., VS-GAN, to generate the multi-view vehicle images.
-Together with the synthesized multi-view images and the original single view images, our network can better mitigate the view difference caused by the cross-view cameras.

-\item In addition to the type and color labels, we annotate the view labels for the benchmark dataset of vehicle Re-ID, i.e., VeRi-776, for view predictor training, which can be easily employed for the situation with only ID information in vehicle Re-ID.
-And we will release the annotation information of view labels to public for free academic usage.
+\item We annotate the view labels for the benchmark dataset VeRi-776 for view predictor training, which could be easily employed for the situation with only ID information available in vehicle Re-ID.
+We will release the annotation information of view labels to the public for free academic usage~\footnote{http://www.escience.cn/people/AihuaZheng/Code-Dataset.html}.

-\item Comprehensive experimental evaluations on two benchmark datasets, i.e., VeRi-776 and VehicleID, demonstrate the promising performance of the proposed method which yields to a new state-of-the-art for vehicle Re-ID. \end{itemize}